The Crossroads of Destiny: Plot

 Sokka and Aang hurry back to Ba Sing Se on Appa to rescue Katara who has been captured by Azula, Mai, and Ty Lee.
 (Note: As depicted in the previous episode "The Guru".)
 They pick up Toph along the way who is also travelling to the city.
 While riding on Appa, Aang lies to Sokka and Toph claiming he has mastered the Avatar State, when in actuality he was told by Guru Pathik that until he opens his final chakra he will not be able to enter the Avatar State at all.
 In the city, Zuko and Iroh, under the belief they have been invited to serve the Earth King tea, are approached by Azula who aims to capture them.
 Iroh manages to hold them off for them to escape, but Zuko turns back looking to fight Azula himself.
 Instead, he is captured and thrown underground into an underground cave called the Crystal Catacombs where he meets Katara.

 Aang, Sokka, and Toph return to their apartment to find it is empty and Katara is nowhere to be found.
 Iroh arrives asking for help with finding Zuko, and Aang agrees.
 After Toph interrogates a Dai Li agent, he gives up the location of Zuko and Katara and the group begin to plan a rescue effort.
 Sokka and Toph go to rescue the Earth King Kuei, but Azula holds him hostage after the two find out Mai and Ty Lee are not Kyoshi Warriors.
 After Sokka and Toph are arrested, Long Feng, who has been freed from prison, arrives and orders to arrest Azula.
-However, Azula explains that the Dai Li serve her now as they recognize the "divine right to rule", something you are born with and cannot achieve through conniving and trickery like Long Feng did.
+However, Azula explains that the Dai Li serve her now as they recognize the "divine right to rule", something a person is born with and cannot achieve through conniving and trickery as Long Feng did.
 Long Feng surrenders and bows to Azula as she takes the Earth King's throne.